Skip to content

 return sum(entry.size_bytes for entry in self.memory_entries)

-Utility methods track memory consumption by summing the size_bytes field of all entries, providing accurate memory usage data for optimization decisions.
+Utility methods track memory consumption by summing the size_bytes field of all entries, providing accurate memory usage data optimized for data processing operations.

-The statistics method provides detailed analytics for memory management optimization:
+The statistics method provides detailed analytics for data processing memory management optimization:

 total_entries = len(self.memory_entries)